Raila Odinga Apologises Over 'Madoadoa' Slur

-Orange Democratic Movement (ODM) party leader Raila Odinga has apologised over ‘madoadoa’ remarks made in Wajir recently after backlash.
+Orange Democratic Movement (ODM) party leader Raila Odinga has apologised over ‘madoadoa’ remarks made in Wajir recently after a backlash.

 The former Prime Minister used the infamous phrase on Wednesday while urging locals to vote in a six-piece suit in the August General Election.